 How can policymakers help to reduce the environmental impact of telecommunications/ICTs, and to facilitate ICT’s contribution to sustainability and climate action?

-Leveraging existing efforts like Green Digital Action, how can governments, industry, UN agencies, academia and civil society fast-track industry-wide commitments to address climate challenges, put digital solutions at the forefront of climate action and ensure digital literacy and capacity-building initiatives empower communities to participate in green digital ecosystems?
+Leveraging existing efforts like Green Digital Action, how can governments, industry, UN agencies, academia, and civil society fast-track industry-wide commitments to address climate challenges, put digital solutions at the forefront of climate action, and ensure digital literacy and capacity-building initiatives empower communities to participate in green digital ecosystems?

-How can policy makers identify most significant data gaps and research needs in green digital transformation, including through development of metrics and indicators to assess environmental footprint and climate impact, and how can this be addressed through international cooperation and knowledge sharing?
+How can policy makers identify the most significant data gaps and research needs in green digital transformation, including through the development of metrics and indicators to assess environmental footprint and climate impact, and how can this be addressed through international cooperation and knowledge sharing?

 Building Resilient Telecommunication/ICT Infrastructure and Services

 Resilient telecommunications/ICTs services and technologies are capable of predicting, responding to, and withstanding multiple forms of disruption.
-The resilience of global telecommunications networks depends on multiple factors such as infrastructure (for e.g. terrestrial networks and submarine cables through which over 99% of global internet traffic passes), satellite systems providing critical redundancy and reach, the availability of relevant skills within the economy, public awareness, early warning systems, cybersecurity measures, and mitigations against the impact of climate change.
+The resilience of global telecommunications networks depends on multiple factors such as infrastructure (for e.g., terrestrial networks and submarine cables through which over 99% of global internet traffic passes), satellite systems providing critical redundancy and reach, the availability of relevant skills within the economy, public awareness, early warning systems, cybersecurity measures, and mitigations against the impact of climate change.

-New and emerging technologies are transforming the approach towards telecommunication/ICT services and technologies resilience.
+New and emerging technologies are transforming the approach towards telecommunication/ICT services and technologies’ resilience.
 Advanced capabilities such as AI and machine learning are being utilized for real-time risk detection and predictive maintenance of critical infrastructure.
 Low Earth Orbit (LEO) satellite networks are expanding connectivity options for remote regions.
 Edge computing and digital twins are enabling faster decision-making and improved system modelling to predict and mitigate vulnerabilities.
-While offering new capabilities, also introduce new considerations for security management, technical expertise requirements, and the sustainability of new telecommunications/ICTs services and technologies.
+While offering new capabilities, it also introduces new considerations for security management, technical expertise requirements, and the sustainability of new telecommunications/ICTs services and technologies.

 Recognizing this, a comprehensive approach to this issue should be adopted that acknowledges that the resilience of telecommunication/ICT services and technologies cuts across many kinds of challenges, such as climate-related disruptions, cyber incidents, non-malicious technical breakdowns, energy infrastructure, and grid resilience.
 It should also recognize that enhancing the resilience of telecommunication/ICT services and technologies involves wider initiatives, such as public awareness raising, early warning systems, and risk-management planning.
 A holistic approach includes the following key considerations:

-Infrastructure resilience requires coordinated technical frameworks across terrestrial, submarine and space-based networks.
-Collaborative work must continue in order to analyse these advances and identify how emerging technologies could enhance capabilities of comprehensive protection and rapid recovery.
+Infrastructure resilience requires coordinated technical frameworks across terrestrial, submarine, and space-based networks.
+Collaborative work must continue in order to analyse these advances and identify how emerging technologies could enhance the capabilities of comprehensive protection and rapid recovery.

 Policy and regulatory approaches must address resilience across all infrastructure layers, including but not limited to early-warning detection and cybersecurity.

-Capacity building and skills development are essential for operating, maintaining and protecting complex, multi-layered communication systems.
+Capacity building and skills development are essential for operating, maintaining, and protecting complex, multi-layered communication systems.

-International cooperation mechanisms strengthen global telecommunications infrastructure resilience through sharing of best practices, information exchange, and coordinated response capabilities.
+International cooperation mechanisms strengthen global telecommunications infrastructure resilience through the sharing of best practices, information exchange, and coordinated response capabilities.

 Building resilient Telecommunications/ICT infrastructure in underserved and disaster-prone regions requires addressing financing mechanisms and investment models that support long-term sustainability.
 Resilience must extend beyond physical infrastructure to encompass cybersecurity measures, ensuring networks remain operational during crises when they are most critical.
-Design of resilient ICT systems should prioritize accessibility for all populations, including persons with disabilities, older persons, and those in remote areas, to ensure emergency communications and essential digital services reach everyone during disasters and recovery efforts.
+Designing resilient ICT systems should prioritize accessibility for all populations, including persons with disabilities, older persons, and those in remote areas, to ensure that emergency communications and essential digital services reach everyone during disasters and recovery efforts.

 Given the urgency of these issues in the face of an ever-evolving landscape of complex and multifaceted challenges, the following questions are intended to guide policymakers and stakeholders toward meaningful and productive tools to help build resilient telecommunication and ICT infrastructure and services: